 Evaluators provide SSPs with a rating of Not Meeting, Approaching, Effective or Distinguished for each of the five Professional Practice expectations on the SSP appraisal in Infor HR (formerly GHR).
-Evaluators approve two SLOs in the SLO application and then those ratings are transferred automatically to the Infor HR appraisal at end-of-year.
+Evaluators approve two SLOs in the SLO application, those ratings should be re-entered in the EOY form.
 Evaluators can review the ratings and then use all of this information to determine the final overall rating for the SSP.
-The appraisal form in Infor HR will prompt evaluators to complete this final overall rating before finalizing the appraisal process.
+The appraisal form will prompt evaluators to complete this final overall rating before finalizing the appraisal process.